 On the other hand, if depression, anxiety, or another mood disorder is your teen’s primary issue, then placing them in an eating disorder facility is not the right decision, either.
 These teens require a residential mental health treatment center that will treat their mental health disorder with evidence-based treatment modalities mentioned above, such as cognitive behavioral therary (CBT) or dialectical behavior therapy (DBT).

 Discharge from an Eating Disorder Facility: What Happens Next?

-Many times, eating disorders like anorexia or bulimia co-occur with mental health or emotional issues like depression, obsessive-compulsive disorder, anxiety, emotion dysregulation, or body dysmorphia.
-Teens battling an eating disorder may also struggle with self-injurious behaviors, substance use or thoughts of suicide.
+Eating disorders like anorexia or bulimia often co-occur with mental health or emotional issues like depression, obsessive-compulsive disorder, anxiety, emotion dysregulation, or body dysmorphia.
+Teens with an eating disorder may also engage in nonsuicidal self-inury, substance use, or suicidal ideation.
 This is why, even after successful discharge from an eating disorder rehab facility, additional support may be necessary.
 They may need treatment at a residential mental health treatment center or intensive outpatient/partial hospitalization program.